Lazarus Lake: Media appearances

+In 2025, journalist Jared Beasley published The Endurance Artist: Lazarus Lake, the Barkley & a Race with No End, a biography of Cantrell.

 Personal life

 In 2018, Lake covered the United States on foot, starting in Rhode Island and ending in Oregon.

 In 2023, Lake was inducted into the American Ultrarunning Hall of Fame.
 He lives with his wife Sandra in Bell Buckle, Tennessee.